egtellez/ajolotes.arch.katas.contest/README.md

 Trade-offs

-NoDoesn´t have data integrity because the model from one iteration to the other can be entirely different.
+NoSQL databases don't have data integrity because the model from one iteration to the other can be entirely different.

 ### Authentication/Authorization